 This slow cooker apple and rhubarb crisp is an incredible dessert that cooks out to have a gooey filling and a surprisingly crunchy topping.

 One great reason to do a crisp in the slow cooker is that you can get it cooking early in the day and not have it end up being either burnt or overcooked.
-It’s super easy to do with the hardest part of the dish is getting the topping prepared.
+It’s super easy to make in the slow cooker with the hardest part of the dish is getting the topping prepared.

-If you like seeing recipes done visually then the video at the middle of this page will take you through all the steps to making this delicious dessert.
-Alternatively you can find the full written recipe and a great looking photo right below the video.
+If you like seeing how to make recipes, then the video below will take you through all the steps to making this delicious rhubarb crisp in the slow cooker.
+Alternatively, you can find the full written recipe and a great looking photo right below the video.

 Slow Cooker Apple & Rhubarb Crisp Recipe